rtdoyle/how-rhizobia-evolve/README.md

 contains the code to run the GWAS analyses and permutation tests described in the paper, as well as the code to produce Figure 3 and the information summarized in supplemental table S3.

-##### Nucleotide diversity

-Finally, this folder contains the code to calculate nucleotide diversity for ancestral versus derived bacteria.